Picture Book Snob

 Michelle Robinson is a prolific author who wrote her first story at the age of five, has published more than 40 children's books and won lots of awards.
 Michelle Robinson always wanted to be an author like her hero Roald Dahl, but all they had in common was the same birthday and a love of chocolate.
-Now at last, Michelle is a real author too!
-We also have How to Wash a Woolly Mammoth, A Beginner's Guide to Bearspotting, She Rex, The World Made a Rainbow and Do Not Disturb the Dragons, and love them.
+We also have Tooth Fairy in Training, She Rex, The World Made a Rainbow, How to Wash a Woolly Mammoth, A Beginner's Guide to Bearspotting, Do Not Disturb the Dragons and Do Not Mess with the Mermaids and love them all.
 You can see more of Michelle's work on her website.

 About the illustrator: Briony May Smith studied Illustration at Falmouth University and was Highly Commended for the Macmillan Children’s book prize in 2013 and 2014.
 Briony’s work is inspired by fairy tales, folklore and life in the country.
-Briony has illustrated a number of acclaimed and popular picture books, including some of our favourites.
-We love Stardust by Jeanne Willis, and Margaret's Unicorn which Briony wrote as well as illustrated.
+Briony has illustrated a number of acclaimed and popular picture books.
+We love Stardust by Jeanne Willis, and Margaret's Unicorn which Briony wrote as well as illustrated, is one of our all-time favourites.
 Her first self-penned book was Imelda and the Goblin King, and you can find more of her work on her website.